Posts

 Image

-The new job has assigned an opinion column every three weeks.
-My first was a brief self-introduction.
-Tomorrow I'll pitch this as the first in a series.
+The new job duties include an opinion column every three weeks.
+This was successfully pitched as first in a series.
 Ogemaw Hills Pathway On runs, sentences...
 A good recreational trail keeps one on one’s toes; lulls, perhaps, a wanderer into a sense of detached familiarity but just as easily immerses a traveler in the present moment and place.
 The way is clear one instant, inviting, but later on cluttered with debris and uncertain, merging and diverging with old fire roads and off-road vehicle paths, offering shortcuts and side-routes and extensions.
 A signpost’s map has fallen off or was never installed.
 A natural sense of direction disorients under the canopy, after a series of switchbacks that prevent erosion and confuse the hapless.
 Ogemaw Hills Pathway is a most suitable environment to experience the great outdoors—physical space for psychic journeys, explorations of nature and self.
-The pathway’s winding trails and interconnecting nodes br
+The pathway’s winding trails and interconnecting nodes branch out forming a network fit to fulfill